Ongoing documentation of Chinatowns

 Owners of Wing Fung Herbal & Dry Foods, 2023

-Muralist "BusyRawk" working on a portrait of a community member who has passed away on the temporary exterior construction boards of the Bissell Centre, an organization that supports vulnerable individuals and families overcome poverty, 2023
+Muralist "BusyRawk" working on a portrait of a community member who has passed away on the temporary exterior construction boards of the Bissell Centre, an organization that supports vulnerable people to overcome poverty, 2023

 Hing Lung BBQ shop interior, 2023